Gastritis: Symptoms, Causes, and Support Strategies

 Vitamin C is one of the most commonly known and most important vitamins for immune health.
 A 2012 historical review published in Digestive Diseases and Sciences has found ascorbic acid or vitamin C deficiency can increase the risk of H pylori infections and as a result, may increase the risk of gastritis and stomach ulcers (17).

-A 2018 study published in Cureus, on the other hand, has found that vitamin C may be effective prevention and therapeutic agent for H pylori overgrowth.
+A 2018 study published in Cureus, on the other hand, has found that vitamin C may be an effective prevention and therapeutic agent for H pylori overgrowth.
 Hence vitamin C may be helpful against H pylori-related gastritis (18).

 Zinc